quantbai/phandas/README.md

 ### Overview

-Phandas is a quantitative analysis framework designed for systematic portfolio construction and risk management.
-It provides high-performance data structures and financial analysis tools for factor investing and statistical arbitrage strategies.
+Phandas is a streamlined toolkit for alpha factor research and backtesting in cryptocurrency markets.
+Design factors with 60+ operators, test with dollar-neutral backtesting, and analyze with professional metrics.

 ### Try it now